rust-lang/crates.io/docs/CONTRIBUTING.md

 [rustfmt]: https://github.com/rust-lang-nursery/rustfmt

 We will try to review your pull requests as soon as possible!

+## Reviewing Pull Requests

+Another way to help out and to get to know the codebase is to review other people's pull requests!
+Take a look at [`docs/PR-REVIEW.md`](https://github.com/rust-lang/crates.io/blob/master/docs/PR-REVIEW.md) for guidelines on how to do that.

 ## Setting up a development environment